General Hux: The Rise of Skywalker (2019)

 By the time of Star Wars: The Rise of Skywalker, Hux has become embittered and jealous because of the lack of respect he receives and his rivalry with Allegiant General Pryde (Richard E. Grant), who constantly undermines Hux while vying for his job.

-Hux is even more upset to hear that Emperor Palpatine has returned from the dead and that he was the one behind the creation of Snoke and the First Order, as Palpatine arranged for the Sith Eternal's fleet of Xyston-class Star Destroyers, the Final Order, that can wipe out planets for the First Order.
+Hux is even more upset to hear that Emperor Palpatine has returned from the dead and that he was the one behind the creation of Snoke, as the Sith Lord arranged for the Sith Eternal's fleet of Xyston-class Star Destroyers, the Final Order, that can wipe out planets for the First Order.
 Hux is later revealed to have been a spy supplying information to the Resistance in order to undermine Ren in the hopes of taking his place as Supreme Leader (or at least seeing Ren falling along with the First Order if necessary).
 He helps Finn, Poe and Chewbacca escape Ren's Resurgent-class Star Destroyer Steadfast and has Finn shoot him in the leg so he can feign an effort to stop them.
 However, he is shot in the chest with a blaster by Pryde after the latter realizes Hux's treason through his cover story.
 Hux's decision to allow the rebels to escape is a major catalyst for the Resistance's victory in the Battle of Exegol.

 A scene deleted from the film featured Hux and Pryde in the opening action sequence with Kylo Ren on Mustafar.